area9innovation/fast/mini/readme.md

 We have a minimal JS backend.

-Fix : to write bools, and ignore in other cases
+- Fix : to write bools, and ignore in other cases
+- Constant lifting (JSON-like values for JS in particular to help reduce memory and startup)

 ### Flow